Ngamatea

-Ngamahanga is a rural community, in the northeastern part of Rangitikei District, in the Hawke's Bay region of New Zealand's North Island.
+Ngamatea is a rural community, in the northeastern part of Rangitikei District, in the Hawke's Bay region of New Zealand's North Island.
 The rest of the Rangitikei District is located in the Manawatū-Whanganui region.

-Ngamahanga has been farmed by Europeans since the 1870s.
-It is one of the most vast and remote areas of New Zealand, far away from many of the comforts of modern civilisation.
+Ngamatea has been farmed by Europeans since the 1870s.
+Ngamatea is far away from many of the comforts of modern civilisation.

 The area includes Ngamatea Station, a 70,000 hectare high country sheep and beef station, with areas for free-range sika deer hunting and trout fishing.
+It is one of the most vast and remote stations in New Zealand.